nayaCodeStudio/nayaCodeStudio/README.md

 </h2>

 <p align="center">
-Previously I had experience as a Junior Android Developer, after gaining knowledge and knowing the fundamentals until I knew the scope of software development.
-It was part of my plan in pursuing my career, namely wanting to have a career as a professional QA Engineer.
-Now I have mastered automation testing, manual testing, black box testing, regression testing, and creating or developing test case scenarios for testing web and mobile apps.
-I love the entire process and the challenge of creating or developing automation testing, making test cases, and spending time meeting new people.
-Learning how people hide things and where people are likely to look.
+I experienced as a Junior QA Engineer, I have mastered several skills in creating positive and negative test case scenarios, creating or developing automated tests script, and doing manual testing in web and mobile application testing.
 </p>

 ## Summary my GitHub :